Competitive Edge

 Yes, under certain circumstances.
 See www.misaves.com for details.

-Are students eligible who enter our school district after the first grade?
+Are students eligible who enter our school district after kindergarten?

 No, but the Foundation will allow families of other students who come to our district to participate in the seminars to learn about college savings and assist them to set up a college savings account themselves.

 Funds set aside by the Foundation for any student who does not go on to school will be returned to the Foundation, as they will be the account holder for the monies the Foundation contributed.
-Any funds set aside by families (separate from the Foundation contribution) will remain with the family to be used as outlined under Section 529 rules.
+Any funds set aside by families, in their own 529 accounts, will remain with the family to be used as outlined under Section 529 rules.
 See www.misaves.com for more details.

 What happens to the funds for students who do not graduate from LPS?

 Funds set aside by the Foundation for any student who does not graduate from LPS will be returned to the Foundation, as they will be the account holder for the monies the Foundation contributed.
-Any funds set aside by families (separate from the Foundation contribution) will remain with the family to be used as outlined under Section 529 rules.
+Any funds set aside by families, in their own 529 accounts, will remain with the family to be used as outlined under Section 529 rules.
 See www.misaves.com for more details.

 Can a student leave LPS, then later return to LPS and still have the Foundation contribution?